 Not all businesses are allowed to use the cash basis and some have to use the accruals basis instead.
 Although it may be more complicated to use the accruals basis when compared to the cash basis, there may be advantages to using it.
-We explain more about changing between the two options on our pages Accounts: accruals basis and Accounts: cash basis.
-From April 2024 you will need to elect to use the accruals basis on your self assessment tax return otherwise HMRC will assume you are using the cash basis.
+For example, if you have interest or finance costs of more than £500 per year you will receive more tax relief on these costs using the accruals basis than the cash basis.
+It is possible to move from the cash basis to the accruals basis as long as you have a change of circumstances (relating to any trade carried on by you) to do so (such as making a trading loss or having higher interest and finance costs).